Conthereum/scheduler-greedy/README.md

 - **solverStatus**: The status of the it.unitn.emvscheduling.greedy.solver, which can be either "OPTIMAL" or "FEASIBLE." (in the current declarative approach the status result is always feasible)

+4. For automated dataset generation, processing, visualizations, you can use the following executable classed initially SpeedupDataGenerator and then SpeedupVisualizer or LatexTableGenerator.

 ## Optimizing Hint and Experiments